-&lt;sup>122 For early criticisms, see also Simon Johnson, "The Myth of a Perfect Orderly Liquidation Authority for Big Banks," New York Times Economix, May 16, 2013, Simon Johnson and Marc Jarsulic, "How a Big Bank Failure Could Unfold, New York Times Economix, May 23, 2013, and Anat Admati, "Too Much Equity?
-If Anything, Brown-Vitter Asks Too Little," American Banker, June 24, 2013, linked in footnote 66.
+128 For early criticisms, see also Simon Johnson, "The Myth of a Perfect Orderly Liquidation Authority for Big Banks," New York Times Economix, May 16, 2013, Simon Johnson and Marc Jarsulic, "How a Big Bank Failure Could Unfold, New York Times Economix, May 23, 2013, and Anat Admati, "Too Much Equity?
+If Anything, Brown-Vitter Asks Too Little," American Banker, June 24, 2013, linked in footnote 70.
 For a more recent account, see Hellwig (2021), written in response to a report on too-big-to-fail reforms by the Financial Stability Board, FSB (2021).
 The latter report acknowledges that mechanisms for dealing with failing banks are as yet far from satisfactory.

-&lt;sup>123 The Bank Recovery and Resolution Directive in the European Union ignores the problem altogether.
+129 The Bank Recovery and Resolution Directive in the European Union ignores the problem altogether.

-&lt;sup>124 For details of the different episodes, see Hellwig (2017, 2018a, 2019).
+130 For details of the different episodes, see Hellwig (2017, 2018a, 2019).